kos-lang/kos/doc/modules.md

 string.prototype.repeat()
 -------------------------

-    string.prototype.repeat(num)
+    string.prototype.repeat(count)

 Creates a repeated string.

-`num` is a non-negative number of times to repeat the string.
+`count` is a non-negative number of times to repeat the string.

-If `num` is a float, it is converted to integer using floor mode.
+If `count` is a float, it is converted to integer using floor mode.

 Examples: